 Hemingway struggled until the very end.

-On Saturday 2nd of July 1961, Hemingway rose early, unlocked the storage room of his house in Ketchum, Idaho, and he took a shotgun he used for shooting pigeons.
-Hemingway walked to the foyer of his house, put the twin barrels against this forehead, pressed the trigger.
+On Saturday, 2nd of July 1961, Hemingway rose early, unlocked the storage room of his house in Ketchum, Idaho, and took a shotgun he used to shoot pigeons.
+Hemingway walked to the foyer of his house, put the twin barrels against this forehead and pressed the trigger.

 Then, he attended a meeting with an editor who wanted to buy his book; Carver was both drunk and hungover.

-It was enough of a low for Carver to finally find a better way to live with his pain.
-After he had stopped drinking, Carver enjoyed ten good and creative years before dying of cancer aged 50.
-In the poem Gravy – which is inscribed on his grave – he wrote:
+It was enough of a low for Carver to find a better way to live with his pain finally.
+After he had stopped drinking, Carver enjoyed ten good and creative years free of alcohol and hangovers before dying of cancer aged 50.
+In his poem Gravy – which is inscribed on Carver’s grave – he wrote:

 “Don’t weep for me,”

 he said to his friends.
 “I’m a lucky man.

 I’ve had ten years longer than I or anyone

 expected.
 Pure Gravy.
 And don’t forget it.”